Scrince/Arculus_Recovery/SECURITY.md

 The `.arc` file stores the mnemonic only.
 It does not store the BIP39 passphrase or derived keys.

-### ARC V3 and Encrypted-Keyfile v2
+### YellowSphere ARC V3 and Encrypted-Keyfile v2

-`Arculus_Beta.html` v1.6.4 writes newly protected `.arc` exports as internal format `arculus-encrypted-seed-v3`.
+`YellowSphere.html` v1.6.6 writes newly protected `.arc` exports as internal format `yellowsphere-encrypted-seed-v3`.
 It retains the existing outer armor header but uses AES-256-GCM with a 32-byte salt, 12-byte nonce, 128-bit authentication tag, and a fixed 512-byte padded plaintext.